randys-review-questions/randys-review-questions.github.io/README.md

 Currently, the website is composed of a bunch of HTML pages, each including a JavaScript script that dynamically generates the HTML for a practice quiz.
 Each of these pages corresponds to a directory within the `pages` directory.
-Within that directory, there are at least four files:
+Within that directory, there are at least three files:
- * `index.html`: HTML source for the quiz page in *learn mode*, most of which is dynamically generated using `quizgenerate.js` in the `scripts` directory.
-An example of a static version of such a page can be found in `pages/nonAc/pokegeo/example.html`.
+ * `index.html`: HTML source for the quiz page, most of which is dynamically generated using `quizgenerate.js` in the `scripts` directory.
+An example of a static version of such a page in *learn mode* can be found in `pages/nonAc/pokegeo/example.html`, and a *test mode* example can be found in `pages/nonAc/pokegeo/example-test.html`.
- * `test.html`: HTML source for the quiz page in *test mode*, also mostly generated using `quizgenerate.js`.
-A static example can be found in `pages/nonAc/pokegeo/example-test.html`.
  * `page_data.csv`: CSV containing metadata to be displayed on the page.
 A blank template can be found in the `templates` directory.
  * `questions.csv`: CSV database of questions and answer options for the quiz.
 A blank